Werner Herzog: Early life and background

+Career

 Early and mid-career: 1962–2005

-Herzog, along with Rainer Werner Fassbinder and Volker Schlöndorff, led the beginning of the New German Cinema, which included documentarians who filmed on low budgets and were influenced by the French New Wave.
+Herzog, along with Rainer Werner Fassbinder, Wim Wenders, and Volker Schlöndorff, led the beginning of the New German Cinema, which included documentarians who filmed on low budgets and were influenced by the French New Wave.
 He developed a habit of casting professional actors alongside people from the locality in which he was shooting.
 His films, "usually set in distinct and unfamiliar landscapes, are imbued with mysticism."
-Herzog says his Catholic upbringing is evident in "something of a religious echo in my work".
+Herzog says his youthful experience with Catholicism is evident in "something of a religious echo in my work".

 In 1971, while Herzog was location scouting for Aguirre, the Wrath of God in Peru, he narrowly avoided taking LANSA Flight 508.
 Herzog's reservation was cancelled due to a last-minute change in itinerary.
 The plane was later struck by lightning and disintegrated, but one survivor, Juliane Koepcke, lived after a free fall.
-Long haunted by the event, nearly 30 years later he made a documentary film, Wings of Hope (1998), which explored the story of the sole survivor.
+Long haunted by the event, nearly 30 years later, he made a documentary film, Wings of Hope (1998), which explored the story of the sole survivor.

 Herzog and his films have been nominated for and won many awards.
 His first major award was the Silver Bear Extraordinary Prize of the Jury for his first feature film Signs of Life (Nosferatu the Vampyre was also nominated for Golden Bear in 1979).
 Herzog won the Best Director award for Fitzcarraldo at the 1982 Cannes Film Festival.
-In 1975, his movie The Enigma of Kaspar Hauser won the Grand Prix Spécial du Jury (also known as the 'Silver Palm') and the Prize of the Ecumenical Jury at the Cannes Festival.
+In 1975, his movie The Enigma of Kaspar Hauser won the Grand Prix Spécial du Jury (also known as the "Silver Palm") and the Prize of the Ecumenical Jury at the Cannes Festival.
 Other films directed by Herzog nominated for Golden Palm are: Woyzeck (1979) and Where the Green Ants Dream (1984).

 His films have been nominated at many other festivals around the world: César Awards (Aguirre, the Wrath of God), Emmy Awards (Little Dieter Needs to Fly), European Film Awards (My Best Fiend) and Venice Film Festival (Scream of Stone and The Wild Blue Yonder).
 In 1987, Herzog and his half-brother Lucki Stipetić won the Bavarian Film Award for Best Producing for the film Cobra Verde.
-In 2002 he won the Dragon of Dragons Honorary Award during Kraków Film Festival in Kraków, Poland.
+In 2002, he won the Dragon of Dragons Honorary Award at the Kraków Film Festival.